rgknp/AIDayLabs/lab01.4_customvision03/0_README.md

 Resources/Starter/CustomVision.Sample/CustomVision.Sample.sln
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This code defines and calls two helper methods.
+This code calls two helper methods which we will define below.
 The method called
 `GetTrainingKey` prepares the training key.
 The one called `LoadImagesFromDisk`
 loads two sets of images that this example uses to train the project, and one
 test image that the example loads to demonstrate the use of the default